Talking in “tongues” – My own sad experience

 Paul counsels us to be mature in our thinking!
 (1Cor.14:20)

 God’s reasonings of righteousness are a common, universal standard to man and the angels.
-And He made man to be able to comprehend those reasonings.
+And He made every moral agent (mankind and angelic hosts) to be able to comprehend those reasonings.
 Therefore, if something does not seem reasonable according to the universal understanding of righteousness then it is not true.

-When one asks “tongue-talkers” what language they speak they will tell you that “tongues” are of men and angels (1Cor.
+When one asks “tongue-talkers” what language they speak they will tell you that “tongues” are of men and angels.
+They take this course of thinking from just one misconstrued scripture (1Cor.
 13:1).
 So let’s pursue this course of thinking:

 1) If they are of man, then what earthly language?